alexwlchan/ideas-for-inclusive-events/src/_ideas/service-animals.md

 Remember that service animals are working -- don't pet or distract them without checking with the owner, or you might stop them from doing something important.

-Just as you provide food and water for the human attendees, you can look after service animals as well.
+Just as you provide food and drink for the human attendees, you can provide them for service animals as well.
 Here's a line from [GitHub Universe 2018](https://blog.github.com/2018-08-02-github-universe-scholarship-program/):

 > Fresh water, treats, and an onsite relief area for service or therapy dogs